lmcmicu/for-testing-with-droid/README.md

 Nor do I think there will ever be.
 That's also very sad.
 It's tragic, when you think about it.
 Really, it is.
 No, no, don't try to comfort me.
 I can't be cheered up.
+A glass of wine might help a bit, though.